Constraining extra-fermion(s) from the Higgs boson data

-In this last section, we apply the above constraints from the Higgs rate fit to examples of simple scenarios where a unique EF state significantly affects the Higgs interactions.
-For instance, a $b'$ state [same color representation and electromagnetic charge as the bottom quark], that could be a light custodian top-partner in warped/composite frameworks, would lead to a ratio in Eq.~(\ref{Eq:Exqp}), $(c_{\gamma \gamma}/c_{gg})\vert_{b'} = 1/4$, corresponding to the straight line drawn on Fig.(\ref{Fig:cbVAR})[c,d].
-Generically, a $b'$ would be mixed with the SM bottom so that possibly, $c_b \neq 1$, whereas one would have, $c_t=c_\tau=1$ -- like in Fig.(\ref{Fig:cbVAR})[c,d].
+For instance, a single $b'$ state [same color representation and electromagnetic charge as the bottom quark], that could be a light custodian top-partner in warped/composite frameworks, would lead to a ratio in Eq.~(\ref{Eq:Exqp}), $(c_{\gamma \gamma}/c_{gg})\vert_{b'} = 1/4$, corresponding to the straight line drawn on Fig.(\ref{Fig:cbVAR})[c,d].
+Generically, a $b'$ would be mixed with the SM bottom quark so that possibly, $c_b \neq 1$, whereas one would have, $c_t=c_\tau=1$ -- like in Fig.(\ref{Fig:cbVAR})[c,d].
 These figures show that there exist $c_{\gamma \gamma}$, $c_{gg}$ and $c_b$ values for which the predicted $b'$ line crosses the $68.27\%{\rm C.L.}$ region.
 The simultaneous knowledge of the exact position on the $b'$ line and the $c_b$ value fixing the ${\rm C.L.}$ regions, necessary to determine the goodness of fit, requires the specification of the bottom mass matrix and hence of the considered model.

 The other example of EF candidate able to be mixed with SM quarks is the $t'$ state, possibly constituted {\it e.g.} by a light top-partner in little Higgs models.
 For a dominant $t'$ state, the ratio of Eq.~(\ref{Eq:Exqp}) tends to one which corresponds to the straight line on Fig.(\ref{Fig:cbVAR})[b].
 Since a $t'$ field can mix with the top quark, $c_t \neq 1$, but in the context of a single $t'$ one should have, $c_b=c_\tau=1$, as in Fig.(\ref{Fig:cbVAR})[b].
-The predicted $t'$ line crosses two $95.45\%{\rm C.L.}$ regions {\it e.g.} for, $c_t=0.5$, as well as two $68.27\%{\rm C.L.}$ regions exclusively in the range, $c_t\sim 1.1 \leftrightarrow 2.6$ (above $\sim 2.6$ the region sizes decrease as explained in previous section).
+The predicted $t'$ line crosses two $95.45\%{\rm C.L.}$ regions {\it e.g.} for, $c_t=0.5$, as well as two $68.27\%{\rm C.L.}$ regions exclusively in the range, $c_t\sim 1.1 \leftrightarrow 2.6$ (above $\sim 2.6$ the region sizes decrease as explained in Section~\ref{ctDEP}).

-Therefore, it is useful to study the best-fit domains in the $\{c_{\gamma\gamma},c_{gg}\}$ plane as, in simplified models, the theoretical prediction for the $c_{\gamma\gamma}/c_{gg}$ ratio takes a simple form independent of the extra-quark masses and Yukawa couplings.
+These discussions on the $b'$ and $t'$ states illustrate the fact that it is useful to study the best-fit domains in the $\{c_{\gamma\gamma},c_{gg}\}$ plane as, in simplified models, the theoretical prediction for the $c_{\gamma\gamma}/c_{gg}$ ratio takes a simple form independent of the extra-quark masses and Yukawa couplings.